 Cherry balsamic pork chops with green beans & thyme-roasted potatoes: My family didn’t eat pork growing up and I’ve actually never cooked it, so this was new for me.
 It all went together really well and the cherry balsamic sauce was very tasty.

 Tilapia & Creamy Romesco Sauce: Full disclosure — I went off book for this one.
 First of all, it included barley, and would have taken almost 30 minutes to cook it, so I just made rice instead.
-Also, the recipe called for the brussel sprouts to be sliced and cooked with the other vegetables in the barley, but we really like roasted brussel sprouts.
+Also, the recipe called for the Brussels sprouts to be sliced and cooked with the other vegetables in the barley, but we really like roasted Brussel sprouts.
 So I cooked them separately.
 If they look burnt here in the picture, that’s just how we like them.
 Blame me, not the recipe.
 It was very good.

 Steak & Tomato Chutney Pan Sauce with Mashed Potatoes & Collard Greens: When I checked out the ingredients for this meal, it was surprising to me that the steak portion seemed small.
 But it was 8 ounces, so each 4-ounce portion is actually what a steak portion is supposed to be.
 That was eye-opening, since I do appreciate a big steak!
 It was more than enough with the potatoes and collards.
 The sauce was very good.
 There was an option to use cauliflower florets instead of potatoes.